 The Medical Center prepares its financial statements as a business-type activity in conformity with the applicable pronouncements of the Governmental Accounting Standards Board ("GASB").
 The accompanying financial statements of the Medical Center have been prepared on the accrual basis of accounting using the economic resources measurement focus.
-In December 2010, the GASB issued Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
-GASB 62 makes the GASB Accounting Standards Codification the sole source of authoritative accounting guidance for governmental entities in the United States of America.
+GASB Accounting Standards Codification is the sole source of authoritative accounting guidance for governmental entities in the United States of America.